Pain from ulcerative colitis usually occurs in your lower left abdomen. Intensity can vary, with more severe symptoms during flare-ups.

 Contact a doctor if you have intense abdominal pain for a few days or more.

-Long-term inflammation in your colon from UC can cause permanent damage to your intestinal lining.
-Over time, damaged colon tissue may require surgical removal if it causes uncontrollable pain, disrupts digestion, and keeps your body from absorbing the nutrients you need.
+Long-term inflammation in the colon caused by UC can permanently damage the intestinal lining.
+Over time, damaged colon tissue may require surgical removal if it:

 Get immediate medical attention if you: